kateSin/my_first_github/README.md

-# my_first_github
 A simple demo to show the basic Git workflow.
+This is a readme file